kumawatmanish05/ML-Work-/README.md

 ## 🎯 Goals

-- [ ] Understand basic ML algorithms
+- [ Done ] Understand basic ML algorithms
 - [ ] Complete at least 5 hands-on ML projects
 - [ ] Learn how to evaluate models properly
 - [ ] Participate in a Kaggle competition